Fleet Protection in the Face of Vehicle Hacking

 While every vehicle must be seen as another endpoint to be secured, fleet membership has its own “rewards”.
 There is an enormous opportunity for sophisticated hackers to use the vehicle as a backdoor to gain entry into fleet management and other business systems.
 Therefore, all data in the vehicle and transmitted between the vehicle and the fleet management system must maintain an impenetrable barrier to cyberattack and misuse.

 The GuardKnox product family is the foundation for secure hosting of dynamic capabilities and services in the connected car and fleets.
 GuardKnox products serve as an in-vehicle endpoint for the automotive industry “app-store”, locking down and securing:

 - In-vehicle data as it is collected and stored

 - OBD port

-SNO™ is an especially attractive aftermarket solution, fitting seamlessly into the automotive value chain without requiring any third-party integration.
-It is easy to retrofit SNO™ in the maintenance garage--it’s just a simple plug-in install in the OBD port and can be installed at any point in the vehicle lifecycle.
+The GuardKnox Aftermarket Add-On is an especially attractive aftermarket solution, fitting seamlessly into the automotive value chain without requiring any third-party integration.
+It is easily retrofitted in the maintenance garage--it’s just a simple plug-in install in the OBD port and can be installed at any point in the vehicle lifecycle.

-The Key Advantages of the GuardKnox Lockdown Communication™ and SNO™ for Fleets:
+The Key Advantages of the GuardKnox Lockdown Communication™ and Aftermarket Add-On for Fleets:

 - Fends off cyber-attacks: Ensures that the vehicle functions as designed.